tandrewnichols/grunt-simple-istanbul/README.md

 ### Overview

-The `istanbul` task is a multiTask, where the target is (usually) the npm command to run.
+The `istanbul` task is a multiTask, where the target is (usually) the istanbul command to run.
 You can configure as many istanbul commands as are useful to you either in your `grunt.initConfig` call or, as mentioned above, by using [task-master](https://github.com/tandrewnichols/task-master).
 I strongly recommend using task-master . . . not just because I wrote it.
 I wrote it because grunt configuration is messy and annoying and sometimes, at least with `loadNpmTasks`, redundant (I was shocked to learn that you can't pass more than one string to `loadNpmTasks` - it's plural . . . doesn't that mean I should be able to do `grunt.loadNpmTasks('grunt-foo', 'grunt-bar', 'grunt-baz')`? . . . apparently not).
 I've been using task-master for everything I write now for a few months, and it just makes grunt more pleasurable to use.
 Things are nicely separated . . . but I digress.
 Here's a sample configuration:

 ```javascript
 grunt.initConfig({